openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-installation.md

 $ zpool create zfspv-pool /dev/sdb
 ```

 You can also create mirror or raidz pool as per your need.
-Refer [Local PV ZFS](https://github.com/openzfs/zfs) for more information.
+Refer to the [OpenZFS Documentation](https://openzfs.github.io/openzfs-docs/) for more details.

 If you do not have the disk, then you can create the zpool on the loopback device which is backed by a sparse file.
 Use this for testing purpose only.